Database schema 300

 • Physical settings: same as in the API, currently contains only advection-related parameters

-• Time step settings: same as in the API, contains settings related to simulation time step and and output time step
+• Time step settings: same as in the API, contains settings related to simulation time step and output time step

 • Simulation template settings: contains settings that are used when generating the simulation template